Truth of the Divine: Plot summary

 A few months after their altercation with Obelus, Cora and Ampersand have grown closer as the former continues to translate the latter's needs to the US government.
-Since Coras father, Nils Ortega, unveiled the existence of aliens to the world, the Cheney administration is debating whether to grant the ETIs (intelligent extraterrestrials) full human rights or to keep them detained.
+Since Cora's father, Nils Ortega, unveiled the existence of aliens to the world, the Cheney administration is debating whether to grant the ETIs (intelligent extraterrestrials) full human rights or to keep them detained.
 A "Third Option" put forward by congressman Jano Miranda is gaining traction among the American public, where ETIs are placed in a second-class category of citizenship, giving them limited human rights and required supervision by humans.
 When Cora takes Ampersand to meet with military officials and other amygdalines to discuss the Third Option, she flees with him back to her apartment after an altercation with the other amygdalines.

 At her apartment, Cora and Ampersand witness an explosion in the sky, which Ampersand remarks is his last surviving symphile arriving on earth to kill him in a cultural murder-suicide.
 When Cora travels to the site of the explosion with CIA agent Sol Kaplan, she is transported by Ampersand to a cave, where he reveals that he has kept Obelus alive by placing him in Cefo's body, but without his memory.
 They are then interrupted by Kaveh Mazandarani, a journalist and human rights activist that work with Nils, who spotted her at the landing site and followed her.
 Ampersand's symphile finds the two of them but is quickly incapacitated by Cora's pulse emitter and detained in the cave.
 Obelus escapes in the commotion, so Ampersand leaves Cora to watch Kaveh and his symphile while he searches for Obelus.

 Kaveh bonds with Ampersand's symphile, which he names "Nikola", and tells Cora he wishes to help her oppose the Third Option since he worries it may be used to restrict the rights of other humans.
 Frustrated with the apathy of the military towards the aliens, Cora quits her job and starts working closely with Kaveh to publicly advocate against the Third Option, bringing them closer as friends and quickly lovers.
 Later that night, she goes to free Nikola since he is making her doubt the things Ampersand is telling her.
 Nikola transports them to Death Valley, where he explains the metaphysical aspects of the conscious mind and that the bond Ampersand formed with Cora to save her from death supposedly is much more complicated than he says.
 Ampersand arrives to retrieve Cora, but is tracked by Obelus's Similars, who have remained on Earth to return Obelus to the Superorganism, the amygdaline leaders, and kill Ampersand.
 Nikola drives away the Similars and they all return to Kaveh's home, where Ampersand tells Cora that he formed their bond as a test to see if humans were a capable species and if it was possible to bond with them.